Planetary protection: Issues with impact prevention

-Despite these measures there has been one notable failure of impact prevention.
+Despite the above measures, there has been one notable failure of impact prevention.
 The Mars Climate Orbiter which was sterilized only to Category III, crashed on Mars in 1999 due to a mix-up of imperial and metric units.
 The office of planetary protection stated that it is likely that it burnt up in the atmosphere, but if it survived to the ground, then it could cause forward contamination.

 Mars Observer is another Category III mission with potential planetary contamination.
 Communications were lost three days before its orbital insertion maneuver in 1993.
 It seems most likely it did not succeed in entering into orbit around Mars and simply continued past on a heliocentric orbit.
 If it did succeed in following its automatic programming, and attempted the manoeuvre, however, there is a chance it crashed on Mars.

 Three landers have had hard landings on Mars.
 These are Schiaparelli EDM lander, the Mars Polar Lander, and Deep Space 2.
 These were all sterilized for surface missions but not for special regions (Viking pre-sterilization only).
 Mars Polar Lander, and Deep Space 2 crashed into the polar regions which are now treated as special regions because of the possibility of forming liquid brines.